CS Matiang'i Labels Poll Rigging Claims as Unsubstantiated Lies

 Interior CS Fred Matiang’i has slammed politicians who are making unsubstantiated poll rigging claims ahead of the August 9, elections.

-Speaking while in Kisii, the super CS said the claims are unsubstantiated lies aimed to provoke netizens into causing chaos ahead of the scheduled elections.
+Speaking while in Kisii, the super CS said the claims are unsubstantiated lies aimed to provoke netizens and chaos ahead of the scheduled elections.

 He further emphasized that together with the police, they are working closely with the IEBC to ensure security is enhanced and the elections go on smoothly as planned.